openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following parameter MUST be used to communicates the specifics of the Credential that the issuer supports issuance of:

 * `credentials_supported`: REQUIRED.
 A JSON object containing a list of key value pairs, where the key is a string serving as an abstract identifier of the Credential.
-This identifier is RECOMMENDED to be collision resistant - it can be globally unique, but does not have to be when naming conflicts are unlikely to arise in a given use case.
 The value is a JSON object.
 The JSON object MUST conform to the structure of the (#credential-metadata-object).

 * `credential_issuer`: OPTIONAL.
 A JSON object containing display properties for the Credential issuer.
   * `display`: OPTIONAL.
 An array of objects, where each object contains display properties of a Credential issuer for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included: